quicwg/base-drafts/draft-ietf-quic-transport.md

 occurs first.

 Other methods of probing paths for ECN support are possible, as are different marking strategies.
-Implementations MAY use other methods defined in RFCs; see
+Implementations MAY use other methods; see {{?RFC8311}}.
-{{?RFC8311}}.
 Implementations that use the ECT(1) codepoint need to perform ECN validation using ECT(1) counts.

 #### Receiving ACK Frames {#ecn-ack}